phillipclarke29/CV/README.md

 ## Philip Clarke

-Over the last 10 years, I have built and sold innovative web products to both the private and public sectors and I know of no better buzz than successfully developing and selling a new product.
-I am proud that parents and carers across the UK still use my software to access professional development, training and support when working with vulnerable children.
+Over the last 20 years, I have built and sold innovative IT solutions to both the private and public sectors and I know of no better buzz than successfully developing and selling a new product or online service.

-I have extensive experience of starting, developing and growing businesses, managing budgets and staff and working at a senior level - but I fell in love with coding.
-I want to continue on after my coding adventure at Makers Academy and use the latest technology to do it all over again, starting as a junior developer and working my way back up.
-I love learning and particularly enjoy working in pairs and as part of a team to turn great ideas and good code into income.
+I have extensive experience of starting, developing and growing businesses, managing budgets and staff and working at a senior level.
+I have recruited, built and managed successful "stripy" teams, bringing together a variety of contractors, developers, researchers, technical authors and engineers to create focussed, agile teams.

-In my perfect world I would be having fun, working hard, building something beautiful and cutting edge for a global market - something like our globaltrackit project - but with funding.
+In my perfect world I would be having fun, working hard, building something beautiful and cutting edge for a global market.

 #### Software Development

-- Using Elgg initially, then Drupal and PHP, I successfully built and sold micro networking products for local authorities to facilitate knowledge sharing communities for vulnerable groups across the UK.
+- Using Elgg initially, then Drupal and PHP, I successfully built and sold secure networking products for local authorities to facilitate knowledge sharing communities for vulnerable groups across the UK.
 - Designed, implemented, hosted and supported global case management software for the European Gaucher Alliance which tracks requests for charitable access treatment for children and adults across the world with Gaucher disease.
 - Built and sold an SMS school bus alert system based on the Essendex API to support parents of disabled children.
 - Created an MVP HR goal sharing application for Amelore Ltd.
+- Recruited and led a team of 15 developers building a multi - million pound cutting edge online service for a government department.

 #### IT entrepreneur